wilzbach/docs.asyncy.com/storyscript/functions/README.md

 m.values()  # returns a list of all values m.flatten()  # returns a list of key/value pairs (eg: [["a", 1], ["b", 2]])
-m.pop(key: "a") # removes and returns the value for key "a" m.get(key: "b" default: "." ) # returns the value for the key "b" with a "default" value if the "key" doesn"t exist m.contains(key: "c") # returns true if the key "c" exists in the map, false otherwise m.contains(value: "c") # returns true if the value "c" exists in the map, false otherwise
+m.pop(key: "a") # removes and returns the value for key "a" m.get(key: "b" default: "." ) # returns the value for the key "b" with a "default" value if the "key" doesn't exist m.contains(key: "c") # returns true if the key "c" exists in the map, false otherwise m.contains(value: "c") # returns true if the value "c" exists in the map, false otherwise
 ```